 It’s a nice mosque, perhaps not as opulent as mosques in Istanbul or Bursa, but it certainly has a great historical importance.

 I like the choice of colours and its subdued interior decoration.
 In this respect, the Kaleiçi Mosque is rather unique and it reminds me of the Seljuk era mosques that I’ve seen in Konya.

-The most monumental historical building that you can see in Kusadasi is Karavanserai.
+The most monumental historic building that you can see in Kusadasi is the Karavanserai.

 The same as the Kaleiçi Mosque, it was built by the Grand Vizier – Öküz Mehmed Pasha, in 1613.

-There was a Leonardo da Vinci exhibition when I visited Karavanserai, but I was more interested in the building itself.
-It reminded me of hans that I saw in Bursa, although this han was not as lively, as there were no shops or coffee shops inside.
+There was the Leonardo da Vinci exhibition when I visited Karavanserai, but I was more interested in the building itself.
+It reminded me of hans that I saw in Bursa, although this han was not as lively, there were no shops or coffee shops inside.

-If you are in Kusadasi, make sure that you visit this historical building, it’s beautiful and anyhow you will not be able to see much more in this city.
+If you are in Kusadasi, make sure that you visit this historic site, it’s beautiful and anyhow you will not be able to see much more in this city.

 The same as Izmir, Kusadasi also has a very pleasant seafront.
 It’s much smaller than the seafront in Izmir, but Kusadasi is also a much smaller place.